rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 ## Camera Rig

-The final component is a special object that carries the camera as it moves in three dimensions.
+The final component is a special object called a rig that carries the camera as it moves in three dimensions.
-In addition, the camera will be able to pan up and down without affecting the direction of movement.
+In addition, the camera will be able to pan up and down without changing the direction of movement.
-We can accomplish this by making the `CameraRig` class extend the `Group` class and then add to it the camera object as a child node.
+We can accomplish this by making a `CameraRig` class which extends the `Group` class and then adding a camera object to it as a child node.
 Inputs related to movement will apply to the `CameraRig` object itself while inputs for panning the camera will apply as local transformations to the camera.
 Keeping these as local transformations will make sure the camera always rotates with respect to its parent, the `CameraRig`.